HomeSpan/HomeSpan/docs/CLI.md

 * **H** - delete HomeKit Device ID as well as all Controller data and restart
   * In addition to deleting all Controller data (as if the 'U' command was run), this command also deletes the device's HomeKit ID.
 This unique ID is broadcast to all HomeKit Controllers so the device can be uniquely recognized.
 When HomeSpan first runs on a new device, it creates this unique ID and stores it permanently in an NVS partition.
 Normally, this ID should not changed once set.
 However, if you are actively developing and testing a HomeSpan sketch, you may find that HomeKit is cacheing information about your device and the changes you have made to your HAP Accessory Database are not always reflected in the Home App.
 Sometimes simply unpairing and re-pairing the device solves this HomeKit issue.
 If not, deleting your device's HomeKit ID with this command forces HomeSpan to generate a new one after restarting, which means HomeKit will think this is a completely different device, thereby ignoring any prior data it had cached.

+* **R** - restart the device
+  * This command simply reboots HomeSpan.

+* **F** - factory reset and restart
+  * This deletes all data stored in the NVS, *except* for the HomeKit Pairing Setup Code, and restarts the device.
+This is effectively the same as executing the 'X' command followed by the 'H' command.

+* **E** - erase ALL stored data and restart
+  * This completely erases the NVS, deleting all stored data, *including* the HomeKit Pairing Setup code.
+The device is then restarted and initialized as if it were new.

+* **L** \<level\> - change the Log Level setting to \<level\>
+  * This command is used to set the Log Level, which controls the level of diagnostic messages output by HomeSpan.
+Valid values are:
+    * 0, for minimal diagnostics
+    * 1, for all diagnostics
+    * 2, for all diagnostics plus a real-time output of all HAP data received from, and transmitted to, HomeKit Controllers

+---

+[↩️](README.md) Back to the Welcome page